ThangPhamVan/frontend-github-search/README.md

 ### ESLint configuration

-ESLint config can be found in the `.eslintrc` file
+-ESLint config can be found in the `.eslintrc` file

 ### Prettierrc configuration